NOTE: First date advertised has been postponed.

 developing monitoring plans and running through checks to test if strategies will achieve their objectives (results chains).

 Free, catering included.
-Please RSVP here by March 9.
+Please RSVP using form below by April 9.

 If you have any questions please contact: